Fuwa: Jingjing

 Jingjing (晶晶) is one of the three male Fuwa who represents the black Olympic ring of Africa.

-He took his motif from the giant panda and the Song dynasty lotus-shaped porcelain.
-His element motifs are the forest and wood.
-He is honest and optimistic Fuwa who always spreads happiness.
+Jingjing's design is based on the giant panda and the Song dynasty lotus-shaped porcelain, representing the natural elements/motifs of forest and wood.
+Within the Fuwa group, he is characterized as optimistic and honest while always symbolizing the spread of happiness.

 As an endangered species, the panda is both a national symbol of China and an international symbol of environmentalism.
 Jingjing's forest origins also symbolize the harmonious coexistence of humankind and nature.

 He is an expert at weightlifting, judo, etc.

 Huanhuan

 Huanhuan (欢欢) is one of the three male Fuwa who represents the red Olympic ring of the Americas.

 He took his motif from the Olympic flame and the fire design from the Mogao Grottoes.
 As such, his elemental motif is fire.
-He is an enthusiastic extrovert filled with passion.

 He represents the passion of sports, the Olympic spirit of "faster, higher, stronger", and the passion of the Beijing Olympics.
 Huanhuan's headgear comes from a fire design in the Mogao Caves, the best known of the Chinese Buddhist grottoes.

 He is an expert at ball sports/racquet sports.